ryanvolum/token-flow-in-browser/README.md

-# React Speech Client Sample for short-order
+# React Speech Client Sample for token-flow

 This sample demonstrates how we can extract catalog entities from recognized speech.